A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals

 \subsubsection{Signal Channel Attention Module}

-For multi-channel input, different channels make different contributions to the certain target.
-We involve channel-wise attention mechanism to exploit the inter-channel relationship and adaptively reweights them.
-It recently has been a hotspot in various researches like image captioning \cite{chen2017sca}, image classification \cite{woo2018cbam} or object detection \cite{hu2018squeeze}.
-By achieving great performance and robust to noisy inputs, channel-wsie attention mechanism has been proven to be mobility and portability for different tasks.
-However, traditional attention module is limited by the unacceptable computational burden especially with large feature maps.
-Therefore, we consider to clip the long-temporal shallow feature to smaller groups and recursively feed them into the module.
+For multichannel input, different channels make different contributions to a certain target.
+We involve a channel-wise attention mechanism to exploit the interchannel relationship and adaptively reweights them.
+It recently has been a hotspot in various researches such as image classification \cite{hu2018squeeze}.
+By achieving high performance and robust to noisy inputs, the channel-wise attention mechanism is mobile and portable for different tasks.
 Referring to various channel-wise attention module, our SCA is adapted from the simplest structure of Squeeze-and-Excitation Block in \cite{hu2018squeeze} and replaces the convolution with 1D operation to fit signal inputs (see in Fig. \ref{rtcag}(d)).
-As mentioned before, the cliping operation benefits for both the efficiency of SCA and RNTA.
-But the number of cliping parts is considerable because an inappropriate division leads to the large size for each clips and the detailed division will cause the gradient and optimal issues for the SCA.
+The multiplication operations of attention modules (seen in Fig. \ref{rtcag}(c)(d)) cause the unacceptable computational burden, especially with large feature maps.
+To improve the training efficiency, we consider to uniformly clip the long-temporal shallow feature to smaller groups in sequence dimension.
+The clipping method can reduce the length of each feature sequence, then reduce the computational complexity of multiplication for each forward propagation.
+In order not to involve more network parameters, we also didn't add the number of attention modules but use one module with shared parameters to recursively process the clipped parts.
+With sufficient GPU memory, this recursive process can also execute in parallel.
+The number of clipping parts is considerable because an inappropriate division leads to the large size for each clip, and the detailed division will cause the gradient and optimal issues for the SCA.
 Referring to \cite{dawson2007electrodermal}, the EDA signal evoked from stimulations passes through a procedure of the latency, rise time, half recovery time.
 Although these intervals are not homogeneous in time, the physiological knowledge guides us to roughly divide the shallow feature to 3 parts in sequence dimension: $F_{SF}=[F_{SF_1},F_{SF_2},F_{SF_3}]$, where $F_{SF} \in R^{C \times L}$ and $F_{SF_1},F_{SF_2},F_{SF_3} \in R^{C \times L/3}$.